Chinese New Year Bangkok 2024

 Posted by Peter C on February 12th, 2019 in Thai Festivals

-Sunday 9th February This the last day of Chinese New Year and features the Lantern Festival where colorful lanterns are displayed outside homes and line the streets.
+Saturday 24th February This is the last day of Chinese New Year and features the Lantern Festival where colorful lanterns are displayed outside homes and line the streets.

 Continue reading for a full report and photo/video blog on the 2019 Chinese New Year celebrations in Yaowarat.

 What is the Chinese New Year?

 Chinese New Year is a Chinese festival celebrating the beginning of a new year based on the traditional Chinese lunar calendar.
 It is also known as the Spring Festival and celebrated by Chinese communities around the world.
 The first day of the new year is when the new full moon appears between the 21st of January and 20th February.
 Chinese New Year in Bangkok 2019 was on February 5th.
 In 2024 it will be on the 10th of February.
 According to the Chinese zodiac, each year represented by one of 12 animals.
 They are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.
 2024 will be the year of the dragon.

 The first day of Chinese New Year is known as Wan Chai or shopping day, people go out to shop for offerings.
 The second day is known as Wan Wai or worship day where people worship the gods and ancestral spirits.
 The third day is known as Wan Tieow or going out day where people visit and bless relatives.

 What Happens at Chinese New Year?